sharif-codder/Laravel-cms/README.md

 # Laravel-cms
-PHP-Laravel
-A blog post cab be created and user can comment on the blog
+A blog post cab be created and user can comment and reply on the blog